 We distribute many of our Professional Video products, and substantially all of our Audio and Consumer Video products, indirectly through third-party resellers and distributors.
 With respect to our Audio and Consumer Video products, relatively few resellers and distributors account for a significant portion of our revenues.
 The loss of one or more of these or other key resellers or distributors may significantly reduce our revenues.
 Increasingly, we are distributing our Professional Video broadcast products directly to customers, which could put us in competition with our resellers and distributors, which may adversely affect these relationships.
-Additionally, in response to this or similar direct sales strategies that we may undertake, or for other business reasons, resellers and distributors of our Audio and Consumer Video products typically have limited rights of return, as well as inventory stock rotation and price protection.
+Additionally, in response to this or similar direct sales strategies that we may undertake, or for other business reasons, resellers and distributors may choose to resell our competitors' products in addition to, or in place of, ours.
+Resellers and distributors of our Audio and Consumer Video products typically have limited rights of return, as well as inventory stock rotation and price protection.
 Accordingly, reserves for estimated returns, exchanges and credits for price protection are recorded as a reduction of revenues upon product shipment, based upon our historical experience.
 To date, actual returns of our Audio and Consumer Video products have not differed materially from management's estimates.
 To the extent returns of our Audio or Consumer Video products exceed such estimated levels, our revenues and operating results may be adversely impacted.